Synthetic Geology: Structural Geology Meets Deep Learning: Methods

-There are a number of ways to integrate the measured data into the ODE system, Note that equation \eqref{eq:data} is an algebraic constraint that is added to the ordinary differential equation.
-This changes the ODE into a Differential Algebraic Equation (DAE) \cite{AscherPetzoldODEs}.
-The incorporation of such constraints in the context of deep learning was recently discussed in \cite{Boesen2025DAEs}.
-A straightforward approach is adding a term to the ODE that "attracts" the solution of the ODE toward the data, obtaining the system
+Equation \eqref{eq:data} is an algebraic constraint that is added to the original ODE from Equation \eqref{eq:flow}, turning it into a Differential Algebraic Equation (DAE) \cite{AscherPetzoldODEs}, a formulation that recently has been explored in deep learning contexts \cite{Boesen2025DAEs}.
+A straightforward approach is adding a term to the ODE that attracts the solution towards the measured data, obtaining the system \begin{linenomath*}

+\end{linenomath*} The parameter $\mu$ balances between data fit and fit to the prior model and is tuned typically by cross-validation.